What are Public Goods?

 The Issue of Accessibility and Use of Public Goods

-Public goods, because they are designed to be accessible by the public, tend to experience a negative impact from use, which affects all users equally.
+Because they are designed to be accessible by the public, public goods tend to experience a negative impact from use, which affects all users equally.
 An example is air, which is negatively impacted by widespread use, as a result of pollution.